andywelters/prometheus-node-demo/readme.md

 run `../prometheus/prometheus --config.file=/home/awelters/Desktop/Alula/prometheus-node-demo/prometheus.yml`

-The node program will present an endpoint for metrics on a port.
-Can view them at http://localhost:9200/metrics

-Prometheus will scrape that endpoint
+Prometheus will scrape the node endpoint

 Can see prometheus data at http://localhost:9090/